Master in Education, Professional Studies in Learning Technologies

 You bring the ideas; we’ll help you realize them.

-The curriculum includes three required core courses, four learning technologies courses, and three electives for a total of 30 credits to complete the MEd degree program.
+The curriculum includes two required core courses, four learning technologies courses, and four electives for a total of 30 credits to complete the MEd degree program.

 To see detailed course information visit the MEd Professional Studies page in the graduate catalog and scroll down under the Learning Technologies sub-plan.